rydama/medium-index/README.md

 - Click Reload in chrome://extensions
 - Refresh the Medium page
-- Click the MediumPress button to open the index for the Medium page
+- Click the MediumIndex button to open the index for the Medium page

 ### Debugging